Wapatah/VPIA/README.md

 * `migrations/` are the added schemas to the database.

 * `models/` has the bookshelf database models that work with SQLite and MySQL.
 TODO: see if Postgres works too and if we can swap it for Mongoose and Mongo if need be.

+## Tidying up files
+* `npm run lint` - fixes and adheres to javascript design
+* `npm run prettier` - makes code structure nicer to look at

+Eslint is currently not fixing the Jsx files in the app folder due to breaking changes (automatic fix breaks the engine) and possible lack of backwards compatibility.
+We should fix this in the future but we must prioritize elsewhere.